Amitabh Bachchan Says His Body is Giving A Signal To Slow Down

 Shortly after getting discharged, Amitabh took part in the Sharjah Book Fair.
 According to a statement from the event's management, "Amitabh was unable to fulfil his scheduled attendance at the book fair on October 30 at 5 p.m., owing to health issues, which make him unfit to undertake overseas travel."

-On the work front, Bachchan has a handful of movies lined up including Jhund, Chehre, Gulabo Sitabo and Brahmastra" besides his TV show, Kaun Banega Crorepati.
+On the work front, Bachchan has a handful of movies lined up including Jhund, Chehre, Gulabo Sitabo and Brahmastra besides his TV show, Kaun Banega Crorepati.

 ALSO READ: Amitabh Bachchan's Doctors Advise Him To Take Time Off Work